dienoov/wsc2019/cms/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.4.9 =
+- Added Polish language translation file to the plugin.
+Thanks to Dariusz for submitting the language files.
+- Fixed a typo in the help text.
+- Allow the "redirect_to" parameter to be used on renamed login page when logged in.
+Thanks to @tvartom.
+- Fixed a Typo in the help text located in the "Custom Rules tab".
+- Added a new filter hook (aiowps_execute_backup_set_memory_limit) to allow overriding of the PHP memory limit setting when executing a backup.
+- WordPress 5.8

+= 4.4.8 =
+- Fixed an issue with the rename login page feature on WordPress v5.7.

+= 4.4.7 =
+- Updated the renamed login page code to reflect the latest WordPress wp-login.php code.
+- Cleaned up/improved repeated code.
+- Translation string fix in the rename login feature.
+- Added action hook "aiowps_site_lockout_settings_saved" that is triggered after the site lockout configuration is saved.
+- Updated some queries to use $wpdb->prepare() or esc_sql() wherever possible.

+= 4.4.6 =
+- Fixed potential vulnerability with the Banned User Agents feature (in the blacklist menu).
+Thanks to WonTae Jang.

+= 4.4.5 =
+- Fixed default DateTime to prevent DB error.
+- Added Korean language translation files.
+Thanks to Jonghyun Cho.
+- Reworked the code for the "Generate New DB Table Prefix" feature to make it more robust.
+Thanks to @baddiedev.
+- Added translation ability to some strings.

+= 4.4.4 =
+- Fixed bugs and improved functionality related to "logged in users" functionality.
+- Google recaptha checks for WooCommerce product reviews
+- Replaced use of deprecated hook "wpmu_new_blog" with "wp_insert_site"
+- Fixed a potential XSS issue in the settings menu of the plugin for IE11 or older browsers.

+= 4.4.3 =
+- Improved file change detection feature to address DB backups failing silently in some cases due to very large serialized data stored in a single row.
+- Added new action hook (aiowps_rename_login_load) just before renamed login page is loaded.
+- Added a check to ensure that woocommerce captcha settings are displayed only if woocommerce plugin is installed/active.
+- Fixed recaptcha bugs.
+- Added configurable item for max file upload size in basic firewall rules.

+= 4.4.2 =
+- Fixed vulnerability related to open redirect and exposure of hidden login page for specific case.
+(Thanks to Erwan (wpscanteam) for letting us know)

+= 4.4.1 =
+- Fixed bug where Apache directives were not being re-added into the .htaccess file after plugin re-activation.
+- Fixed bug related to account activity logout date not being set.

+= 4.4.0 =
+- Added robustness to login lockdown feature by replacing the strtotime function with DateTime/DateInterval.
+This should prevent 32-bit systems from being constrained to the max date of 19 Jan 2038.
+- Fixed bugs related to captcha features.
+- Fixed and improved "Logged In Users" functionality for multisite.
+- Always set valid dates, to avoid errors when strict mode is enabled on mysql.
+Thanks to Davide.

 = 4.3.9.4 =
 - Removed whois feature because it adds relatively little value and the third-party library used is not being maintained regularly.
 - Fixed "headers already sent" error when bulk action performed using aiowps list table.